TOPICS

 Coalition Building with Think Tanks and Academia

-We have worked extensively in and with think tanks and academicians, and can use these connections to marshal support on particular issues.
+We have worked extensively in and with other think tanks, and with academicians, and can use these connections to marshal support on particular issues.

 Events